microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/orgcontact-checkmembergroups.md

 You can check up to a maximum of 20 groups per request.
 This function supports Office 365 and other types of groups provisioned in Azure Active Directory (Azure AD).

 >[!NOTE]
->Office 365 Groups cannot contain groups.
-Membership in an Office 365 Group is always direct.
+>Office 365 groups cannot contain groups.
+Membership in an Office 365 group is always direct.

 ## Permissions